The search for Orang Pendek continues…

 Team 2 will be led by Dr. Chris Clark, and will also include Rebecca Lang and Mike Williams of CFZ Australia, as well as Lisa Maslan and Tracker Jon McGowan.
 This team will focus on the area between the farmland and the jungle, where there has been a concentration of eyewitness reports from locals and is also in the vicinity of where Andy and I heard an OP call in 2004.

 All teams will be using a combination of technology, and local and personal expertise in the field to maximise our chances of getting results!
 Any evidence we do bring back will of course be rigorously analysed by independent respected academics, who are already on stand by.”

-Evidence from previous expeditions to Sumatra in search of Orang Pendek have been compelling enough (see DNA Evidence of Mystery Ape!) to warrant yet another expedition in the attempt to find further proof of the creature’s existence.
-When questioned the possibility of new techniques being employed in the search for Orang Pendek, Mr. Davies was somewhat evasive, saying only that they’ll be doing something “a little different this time around”, but declined to say exactly what this will be.
+Evidence from previous expeditions to Sumatra in search of Orang Pendek has been compelling enough to warrant yet another expedition in the attempt to find further proof of the creature’s existence.
+When questioned about the possibility of new techniques being employed in the search for Orang Pendek, Mr. Davies was somewhat evasive, saying only that they’ll be doing something “a little different this time around”, but declined to say exactly what this will be.
 I assume Adam’s reluctance to divulge these details is to avoid tipping off the OP, who I assume is a regular reader of The Paranomalist.